csc301-2023-fall/project-42-team-collab/deliverables/D3/iteration-D3-review.md

  * Ordered from most to least important, with supporting argument explaining a change.

 ---
+ * Fix the bugs and unexpected instabilities of the program due to merging our components together.
  * The migration of the application from Slack to alternative platforms such as Microsoft Teams and Discord to enhance communication and collaboration capabilities within the team.
 - We are planning to extend the application's functionality by implementing various features, which may include but are not limited to: